pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 before trying this, verify that you have the OpenSSH tools installed.
 It should come as standard on any Debian or Red-hat distribution.

 1.  type `ssh-keygen` in the terminal
 2.  the terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
-The default location is `home/<user>/.ssh/` NOTE: if you already have a key with a given name it will overwrite it.
-This will cause you to loose access whatever th ekey decrypted.
+The default location is `home/<user>/.ssh/` NOTE: if you already have a key with a given name DO NOT OVERWRITE IT!.
+This will cause you to loose access whatever your previous key was used for.
 3. The terminal will ask you for a password.
 Either keep it secure in your system, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
 4. You now have a keypair. upload the .PUB key to the instance in task-1 when it asks you for keys